 Faculty or staff members who wish to park on campus are required to have a valid permit at all times or use pay-to-park facilities.
 Daily permits are available to all Faculty and Staff who do not wish to register for a regular parking permit because they do not normally drive to campus but find, on occasion, that the use of a vehicle is a necessity.
-The permit must be purchased at the Parking Services office prior to parking on campus.
-The Daily permit must be properly displayed.
+The permit may be purchased online or at the Parking Services office prior to parking on campus.
 Daily permits are non-refundable.

 Faculty and staff employed on the Newark Campus may register for Red, Gray, Central, Pearson, Gated Lot, Carpool, or Night/Weekend permits.
 Payroll deduction is available for benefited employees purchasing annual permits only.
-Academic permits may be purchased at Parking Services and pay methods include cash, check and credit card.
+Academic permit pay methods include cash, check and credit card.

 Current permit holders can request access via their UD ID card from 5:45 PM - 2 AM Monday through Friday, all day on weekends and holidays to the following gate lots 37C Amstel gate, 34C Library Gate and 53C Haines Street Gate.